 My educated guess will be wrong nearly 50% of the time or more.
 This means I have just increased my diagnosis time and replaced a car part that wasn't required and maybe non-refundable.
 I don't consider myself lucky.
 Even when it comes to a 50-50 chance I am wrong most of the time.

 This brings me full circle and back to the professional method of troubleshooting car problems.
-Get a good auto repair manual and perform all the step-by-step diagnosis the service manual provides.
+Get a good auto repair manual and perform all the step-by-step diagnostic tests the service manual provides.

-When you feel like the problem has been located, take the extra step and test the components.
+When you feel like you located the issue, take the extra step and test the components.
 For example, if you believe the relay has failed.
 All relays can be tested and confirmed to be good or bad.

 In the two above examples, an automotive meter will be needed to test the individual electrical parts.
-A multimeter can measure voltage, amps, resistance and check for continuity.
+A multimeter can measure voltage, amps, resistance and check for continuity in real time.

 So to review the reason that we perform Diy car repair is to save money, learn something about the automobile we drive and reduce the overall downtime.
 Let's not ruin this by guessing at what parts we think might need to be replaced.